 “Now the lettuce.
 Now we roll it up.
 There you go.”

-“But not just any pistachios,” he says.
+“But not just any pistachios,” he said.
 “They’ve got to be the very small ones.”

-But it’s the piled up bags of chilli flakes we’ve got our eyes on.
+But it was the piled up bags of chilli flakes we had our eyes on.
 These are homemade, too.
 There’s medium hot, hot and very hot.

-“Put them in a jar and keep them in the fridge and they’ll be okay for about a year,” he says.
+“Put them in a jar and keep them in the fridge and they’ll be okay for about a year,” he said.

-That’s exactly what we’ve done but I somehow doubt they’re going to be there for a year!
+That’s exactly what we did but we doubted they’re going to be there for a year!

-“Thanks a lot and see you next time,” we say as we’re leaving.
+“Thanks a lot and see you next time,” we said as we were leaving.